 Epoxy resin is a thermosetting compound which makes it a strong adhesive.
 At suitable temperatures, epoxy adhesive makes a chemical bond with the surface of metal or non-metal material.
 The curing time can be a few minutes, hours, or days, depending on the type and amount of the epoxy adhesive.

-Besides plastic, epoxy resin can be used on wood, rubber, canvas, metal, ceramic, concrete, and some other materials.
+Besides plastic, epoxy resin can be used on wood, rubber, canvas, metal, ceramic, concrete, and other materials.

 The Most Common Epoxy Mistakes: How To Fix Them